icy/pacapt/README.md

 $ sudo ln -sv /usr/local/bin/pacapt /usr/local/bin/pacman || true
 ````

-This scrip is actually picked from the latest stable branch,
+This script is actually picked from the latest stable branch,
 which is `v2.0` at the moment.
 If you want to compile a script
 from its components, please make sure you use a correct branch.
 See `CONTRIBUTING.md` for details.